Student Affairs Mission, Offices & Services

 SUNY Cobleskill has been very progressive in offering a quality student orientation experience.
 Academic Affairs and Student Affairs work closely together to offer quality orientation activities.
 This comprehensive program offers students the opportunity to connect with students within their field of study and their residence halls in a proactive and positive manner.
 It also offers educational initiatives that help students be better prepared for classes.
 This program complements the Accepted Student Day Program.

 SUNY Cobleskill excels at providing students with a wide range of leadership growth opportunities.
-The Director of Student Leadership Development/Brickyard Point works to provide students with leadership development training and growth opportunities.
-This essential service provides students with significant learning.
-Currently over 30 clubs and student organizations exist on campus.
+The Student Life Center staff endeavor to provide students with leadership development and growth opportunities.
+This office provides students with significant learning opportunities outside of the classroom.
+Currently over 35 clubs and student organizations exist on campus.
 In addition, there are 250-300 student leadership positions available to students.
 At SUNY Cobleskill, students become involved more quickly and have numerous opportunities to achieve higher levels of success than they would in their first two years at four year institutions.
 Student leadership positions at SUNY Cobleskill include:

 Brickyard Point, our student union and social club, offers students a wide range of entertainment options.
 The facility serves as the campus non-alcoholic nightclub, has a dance floor and DJ booth, three televisions, including a large screen DVD theater unit, a snack bar, game room, fireplace lounge.
 A variety of special events and student programs are offered weekly including country Night, Club Night, Open Mike Nights, Hip Hop Dance Parties, etc.

-The Office of Communiversity Affairs (OCA), seeks to further develop the college and the village as "destination of choice" for those seeking an exceptional education, diverse business offerings, rewarding employment opportunities and residency in a vibrant, unique, rural community.
-The OCA works to engage students, faculty and residents in educational, cultural, service-learning, and community enhancement initiatives that serve to enrich the participants and the community as a whole.
-From the construction of a new community plaza, to providing support for social service agencies, to leveraging the colleges’ considerable intellectual and physical resources in support of initiatives like Earth Day, the OCA seeks new and creative ways to engage the college and community in projects that positively impact the quality of life for our students, village residents, and local businesses.
+The Office of Community Engagement seeks to further develop the college and the village as "destination of choice" for those seeking an exceptional education, diverse business offerings, rewarding employment opportunities and residency in a vibrant, unique, rural community.
+The CCE works to engage students, faculty and residents in educational, cultural, service-learning, and community enhancement initiatives that serve to enrich the participants and the community as a whole.
+From the construction of a new community plaza, to providing support for social service agencies, to leveraging the colleges' considerable intellectual and physical resources in support of initiatives like Earth Day, the CCE seeks new and creative ways to engage the college and community in projects that positively impact the quality of life for our students, village residents, and local businesses.

 Student Success Center